Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Nguyen Dang Vu (former director of the Department of Culture, Sports and Tourism of Quang Ngai) has researched for many years and informed that the rock sugar village is about 9km from Thu Xa commercial port (Nghia Hoa commune, Tu Nghia district).

-The port was once bustling with boats carrying Quang specialties such as cinnamon, agarwood, and rock sugar to the capital Hue as tribute.
+The trading port was once bustling with boats carrying Quang specialties such as cinnamon, agarwood, and rock sugar to the capital Hue as tribute.

-Red fire for Tet
+Red fire to serve Tet

-Mrs. Lam became a daughter-in-law, was taught the craft and became a true artisan.
+Mrs. Lam became a daughter-in-law, was taught the craft, and became a true artisan.
 Even Mr. Dong Van Chinh (72 years old, Mrs. Lam's husband) admired his wife's skillful technique, even though he was the "disciple" directly taught by his father.

 Mr. Chinh said: "I am old, so I should step back and let my children take over.
 But my wife is still the main worker.
 Just by looking at her, she can tell if the sugar is ripe or not.
 From there, she creates the best batch of rock sugar."